SarahWeiii/CoACD/README.md

 coacd INPUT_FILE OUTPUT_FILE
 ```

-### How to use `coacd` in Python scripts
-You can find the example file by the following command:
+You can also use `CoACD` in python scripts.
+Find the example file by the following command:
 ```
 which coacd
 # Output the example path